liuliu/dflat/README.md

 First, we compared **Dflat** against Core Data on object insertions, fetching, updates and deletions.
 10,000 objects are generated, with no index (only title indexed in Core Data).

-*Fetching 1,667 Objects* evaluated both frameworks on querying by non-indexed property (priority).
+*Fetching 1,667 Objects* evaluated both frameworks on querying by non-indexed property.

 *Update 10,000 Objects Individually* evaluated updating different objects in separate transactions 10,000 times.